Tom Berry (boxer)

-Tom Berry (February 14, 1890 – 1943) was an English professional light-heavy and Cruiserweight boxer active from the 1910s to the 1930s.
+Tom Berry (February 14, 1890 – 1943) was an English professional light-heavy and heavyweight boxer active from the 1910s to the 1930s.
 He won the National Sporting Club (NSC) subsequently known as the British Boxing Board of Control, the British Light Heavyweight title and the British Empire Light Heavyweight title.

-Berry's professional fighting weight varied from 167+1/2 lb as a Light heavyweight boxer to 187+1/2 lb as a Cruiserweight boxer.
+Berry's professional fighting weight varied from 167+1/2 lb as a Light heavyweight boxer to 187+1/2 lb as a heavyweight boxer.

 Boxing career

 Professional

-In 16 April 1918, Tom Berry's first professional boxing match was against Ben Kelly, to whom he lost on points at Haagsche Zoo, The Hague, Netherlands.
+On 16 April 1918, Tom Berry's first professional boxing match was against Ben Kelly, to whom he lost on points at Haagsche Zoo, The Hague, Netherlands.
 Despite this initial defeat, he emerged victorious in the following bouts: